Center-of-Diagnostics-and-Telemedicine/ai-testing-platform/README.md

 * standardisation of metrics, building ROC-curves and performing the real-time assessment.

 ## Credits
-Nikolay Pavlov, CDO, Research and Practical Clinical Center of Diagnostics and Telemedicine Technologies, Department of Health Care of Moscow (n.pavlov@npcmr.ru).
+* Nikolay Pavlov, CDO, Research and Practical Clinical Center of Diagnostics and Telemedicine Technologies, Department of Health Care of Moscow (n.pavlov@npcmr.ru).
+* Anna Andreychenko, Head of Sector for Medical Informatics, Radiomics and Radiogenomics, Research and Practical Clinical Center of Diagnostics and Telemedicine Technologies, Department of Health Care of Moscow (a.andreychenko@npcmr.ru).
+* Sergey Morozov, CEO, Radiomics and Radiogenomics, Research and Practical Clinical Center of Diagnostics and Telemedicine Technologies, Department of Health Care of Moscow (a.andreychenko@npcmr.ru).

+1 –

 ## Version
 0.1 (alpha).